The Cancer Treatment Protection Racket — How the Cancer Act 1939 maintains ineffective cancer treatments

 "The overall contribution of curative and adjuvant cytotoxic chemotherapy to 5-year survival in adults was estimated to be 2.3% in Australia and 2.1% in the USA.
 As the 5-year relative survival rate for cancer in Australia is now over 60%, it is clear that cytotoxic chemotherapy only makes a minor contribution to cancer survival."

-This is consistent with Ralph Moss' (http://cancerdecisions.com) meta-studies (studies of studies) on the success rate of chemotherapy.
+This is consistent with Ralph Moss' (https://cancerdecisions.com) meta-studies (studies of studies) on the success rate of chemotherapy.
 In his ground-breaking book Questioning Chemotherapy (and his subsequent books, which are all extensively documented), Moss provides evidence that chemotherapy is ineffective for most forms of cancer, with a 2% to 4% overall success rate.
 He also reports the exceptions where this treatment has been shown to be useful, exceptions which include Hodgkin's disease, lymphocytic leukemia and nonseminomatous testicular cancer, as well as a few extremely rare forms of cancer which include retinoblastoma, choriocarcinoma and Wilm's tumour.
 Chemotherapy can also be helpful with State 3 ovarian cancer and small-call lung cancer.
-But with the vast majority of cancers (96% to 98%), it basically useless, subjecting patients to unnecessary suffering and biological (including immune system) damage.
+But with the vast majority of cancers (96% to 98%), it is basically useless, subjecting patients to unnecessary suffering and biological (including immune system) damage.

-Part of the problem is that the medical establishment take a very short-term view regarding treatment success.
+Part of the problem is that the medical establishment takes a very short-term view regarding treatment success.
 For example, the US Food and Drug Administration (FDA) defines a particular chemotherapy treatment as "effective" if it reduces a humour by 50% or more in just 28 days.
 But this definition falsely implies that there is some correlation between fast tumour reduction and overall survival (which is generally set at a 5-year period).
 However, If the research is anything to go by, this assumption is false as there is little to no correlation for most cancers.
 Just because chemotherapy can quickly shrink tumours does NOT make it an effective cancer treatment (except in cases where immediate survival is the only concern).
 As chemotherapy, like radiotherapy, destroys much of the immune system in the process of destroying cancer cells, it is not only a notoriously torturous treatment but it leaves patients it does not help (almost all of them) in a worse situation than before because, once the immune system is destroyed, the body becomes unresponsive to alternative treatments, many of which rely upon stimulating its innate immune response.
 As a consequence, orthodox cancer treatment is not only largely useless for most cancer sufferers, causing a great suffering, but it takes patients on an all-or-nothing roller-coaster ride with often lottery odds of survival.

 So chemotherapy and radiotherapy, the two cornerstones of modern orthodox cancer treatment, are not effective treatments to the vast majority of cancer patients, and yet these "treatments" are given protected monopoly status by most developed countries around the world, effectively sentencing 96% - 98% of cancer sufferers to hugely destructive and painful treatments which are not to their benefit.
 In the UK, it is the Cancer Act 1939 that ensures alternatives to chemotherapy and radiotherapy do not see the light of day.